salsanci/YRShell/readme.md

    You should see a directory window open for
    `/media/<user>/NODE_L476RG`   (linux)
    containing two files, DETAILS.TXT and MBED.HTM
+1. Windows 10: the directory is displayed in File Explorer, but does not automatically open in a window.

 NOTE: Linux Mint displays the directory, LED1 COM is solid RED
 NOTE: Windows 10 gives an error, LED1 COM flashes RED